The Boondock Saints: Sequels

 After numerous delays, Troy Duffy shot a sequel, The Boondock Saints II: All Saints Day, in which the MacManus twins return to Boston in order to continue their reign of vengeance.
 It was released October 30, 2009.

 In an October 27, 2009, article, director Duffy and actor Connolly mention details regarding a possible third film.
 They maintained that "it is slowly in the works and is still just an idea".
 Duffy insists that he wants to get a few more of his films done before returning to the Boondock Saints.
 Duffy also added that the proposed working title for the third film would be called "Boondock Saints III: Saints Preserve Us".

 Again, on February 26, 2013, Duffy stated that he was getting together with Reedus and Flanery to resume talks about The Boondock Saints 3, in hopes that they could make the film a reality for fans.

 As of July 2013, Duffy has confirmed in an interview that he is working on the script for the third film, and possibly a TV series, later named as The Boondock Saints: Origins.

 On September 3, 2014, the third film, subtitled Legion, was revealed to be in pre-production.

-In 2017, Flanery tweeted that he and Reedus had walked away from The Boondock Saints 3.
-While he did not elaborate on much, he suggested that the "unethical" production of the project caused their departure.
+In 2017, Flanery tweeted that he and Reedus had walked away from The Boondock Saints 3, citing disputes over production issues.

-In November 2021, a third Boondock Saints film was officially announced with production slated to begin in May 2022.
-Sean Patrick Flanery and Norman Reedus will reprise their roles as Connor and Murphy MacManus and Troy Duffy will return to direct the third film.
+In November 2021, a third Boondock Saints film was officially announced, with Reedus and Flanery reprising their roles as Connor and Murphy MacManus and Duffy returning to direct.
+Production was slated to begin in May 2022.
+In March 2024, Thunder Road Films, Dragonfly Films and Impossible Dream Entertainment announced a "reimagining" of the franchise, with Reedus and Flanery reprising their roles and serving as executive producers, although Duffy would not return as director.